-The Niners have a few positions they need to address this offseason, including cornerback, the offensive line, safety, defensive line and potentially quarterback.
+The Niners have a few positions they need to address this offseason, including cornerback, the offensive line, safety and defensive line.

 Last year, general manager moved both up and down in the first round.
 Lynch sent the No. 13 selection and a seventh-round pick to the Tampa Bay Buccaneers for the 14th selection and a third-rounder.
 The 49ers took defensive tackle Javon Kinlaw, at 14.

 Later in the first round, San Francisco made a deal with the Minnesota Vikings to get the receiver it desperately needed.

 Lynch sent Nos.
 31, 117 and 176 to the Vikings in exchange for the 25th overall pick, which the Niners used on Brandon Aiyuk.

 We could see the 49ers move their pick in April if the front office has their sights set on a specific prospect.
 Lynch has dealt the team’s first-round selection twice in the four years since taking over as general manager.
 San Francisco traded back one spot in 2017 and landed defensive lineman Solomon Thomas No. 3.
 It also stood pat to get right tackle Mike McGlinchey at No. 9 in 2018, followed by Nick Bosa in 2019.

 According to Arrowhead Pride’s model, the offensive line has the highest positional success rate for first-round selections, while wide receiver, running back and defensive line have the lowest: